krishna-thotakura/krishna-thotakura.github.io/_posts/2019-07-03-Terraform-Dynamically-modify-s3-logging.md

-### using Conditional Operator in Terraform to dynamically create resources
+### Using Conditional Operator in Terraform to dynamically create resources

 When using Terraform, sometimes you want to create a resource based on a condition.